lixinW/ship-hats-docs/general-faqs.md

 <details>
   <summary><b>What is a named user?</b></summary><br>

-A named user refers to licenses that is bound to a specific user.
+A named user refers to the license that is bound to a specific user.
 Each named user uses a licence in the subscription quota.
 </details>
 <br>
 <details>
   <summary><b>Are admin accounts such as Subscription Admin (SA) and Service Accounts considered as a named user account? </b></summary><br>

 Yes.
 Subscription Admin (SA) and Service Accounts are considered as a named user account.
 </details>
 <br>